Aug 5

 Height ft in vertical = overbalance pressure with current mud weigh in psi ÷ difference in pressure gradient in psi/ft

 This height is the maximum allowable height of light weight spot pill in the annulus.
-If you have higher length of light weight spot pill in the annulus, it may create well control situation.
+If you have higher length of light weight spot pill in the annulus, it may create a well control situation.

 Example: Use the following data to determine the height in ft of light weight spot pill that will balance formation pressure in the annulus: